Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: -adic variational filtered log hard Lefschetz conjecture

 and

-Since the residue field $k(\os{\circ}{s})$ is a finite field, the equality of (\ref{ali:bshi}) at the value ${\cal W}(s)$ holds by the existence of the weight spectral sequence (\ref{eqn:espsp}) and by the purity of the weight as in the proof of \cite[(2.18.2)]{nh2} and the action of the pull-back of the absolute Frobenius endomorphism of ${\cal X}$ is the multiplication by $p$.
+Since the residue field $k(\os{\circ}{s})$ is a finite field, the equality of (\ref{ali:bshi}) at the value ${\cal W}(\os{\circ}{s})$ holds by the existence of the weight spectral sequence (\ref{eqn:espsp}) and by the purity of the weight as in the proof of \cite[(2.18.2)]{nh2} and the action of the pull-back of the absolute Frobenius endomorphism of ${\cal X}$ on the line bundle is the multiplication by $p$.
 This shows the equality (\ref{ali:bshi}) because ${\cal W}(\os{\circ}{s})$ is a formally smooth lift of $\os{\circ}{s}$ over ${\rm Spf}({\mab Z}_p)$. \end{proof}